-Figure 20.
+FIGURE 20.
 Cumulative headline and food and non-alcoholic beverages inflation, 2011-2023

 Figure 21 shows cumulative inflation for the components of FNAB.
-An examination of the individual categories comprising the food basket reveals that sugar, sweets and desserts inflation was 197 percent over the period.
-Vegetables followed at 150.4 percent, with oils and fats, milk, eggs and cheese (dairy), fish, and breads and cereals averaging 137.0 percent, 136.2 percent, 135.1 percent and 132.7 percent respectively.
-Three categories of other food, meat and fruit also experienced increases of 129.6 percent, 127.1 percent and 64.3 percent respectively.
+An examination of the individual categories comprising the food basket reveals that sugar, sweets, and desserts inflation was 197 per cent over the period.
+Vegetables followed at 150.4 per cent, with oils and fats, milk, eggs, and cheese (dairy), fish, and breads and cereals averaging 137.0 per cent, 136.2 per cent, 135.1 per cent, and 132.7 per cent respectively.
+Three categories of other food, meat, and fruit also experienced increases of 129.6 per cent, 127.1 per cent, and 64.3 per cent respectively.

-Figure 21.
+FIGURE 21.
 Cumulative inflation for food and non-alcoholic beverages sub-categories, 2011-2023

 An important observation is that food inflation shows high volatility over time and variation between categories.
-This is evident across all food sub-categories but is especially apparent for items such as fruit and vegetables, where some inputs are beyond the producers' control and where seasonality plays an important role in the balance between supply and demand and, therefore, in determining prices.
+This is evident across all food sub-categories but is especially apparent for items such as fruit and vegetables, where some inputs are beyond the producers' control and where seasonality plays a crucial role in the balance between supply and demand, and therefore, in determining prices.